My long experience in management reform in the service industry led me to start my own company.

 ClipLine was born from experience at a major restaurant chain.

+I worked for a consulting firm for 14 years, executing management reforms as a top management black hat, and my experience at a major restaurant chain was the original experience that led to the founding of ClipLine.
 At that time, how could we move 300 restaurants and 40,000 employees nationwide from the Osaka headquarters?
 We had to consider it day in and day out with the employees, and we did it in a muddled way.

 Service Management = "Facilitating employees' acquisition of service delivery skills."